ruzihao/smart-personal-website/content/publication/2018AOR/index.md

 ---
-title: "An example conference paper"
+title: "Which startup to invest in: a personalized portfolio strategy"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- H. Zhong
+- C. Liu
-- admin
+- J. Zhong
-- Robert Ford
+- H. Xiong

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2018"
 doi: ""

 # Schedule page publish date (NOT publication's date).